Department of Physics and Astronomy,

 Faculty of Science

-You'll study the formation and evolution of stars, galaxies and the Universe itself.
-The course includes training on how to perform your own astronomical observations using our 0.5m telescope, which is located on La Palma in the Canary Islands but can be operated remotely from Sheffield.
+This course explains the formation and evolution of stars, galaxies and the Universe itself.
+It includes training on how to perform your own astronomical observations using our 0.5m telescope, which is located on La Palma in the Canary Islands but can be operated remotely from Sheffield.
 You can also take part in a subsidised field trip to La Palma and visit some of the world’s top observatories.

-If you take our optional Observational Astronomy with Field Trip module, you’ll go on a subsidised week-long field trip to the international observatories on La Palma in the Canary Islands.
-The island is home to a number of world-leading telescopes that our astrophysicists use, and is an ideal environment for astronomy, being close to the equator and 2,400m above sea level.
-You'll be able to use our 0.5m telescope to run your own overnight observations, and visit the 4m William Herschel Telescope and the 10m Gran Telescopio Canarias – the biggest optical telescope in the world.
+MSc Astrophysics students can go on a subsidised field trip to the international observatory on La Palma in the Canary Islands.
+The island is home to a number of world-leading telescopes that our astrophysicists use, and is an ideal environment for astronomy, being both close to the equator and 2,400m above sea level.

 You will be taught through lectures, seminars, tutorials, workshops, presentation skills training, and one-to-one research project meetings with your supervisor.